-But before you sign up for the shiniest card with the most bells and whistles, take a few minutes to read our quick FAQs below so that you find the best Virgin card for you and your spending needs.
+But before you sign up for the shiniest card with the most bells and whistles, take a few minutes to read our quick FAQs below so that you find the right Virgin card for you and your spending needs.

 Which banking providers offer Virgin credit cards?